Skip to main content

 Deep Learning and Machine Learning

-Technologies have become more integrated into our day-to-day operations, and organizations are heavily relying on machine learning (ML) and deep learning (DL) algorithms to stay up with the pace of consumer demands.
-You can witness its application in social media via object recognition in photographs or directly communicating with the devices like Siri or Alexa.
+Technologies have become more integrated into our day-to-day operations, and organizations are heavily relying on deep learning and machine learning algorithms to keep up with the pace of consumer demands.
+You can witness its application in social media via object recognition in photographs or directly communicating with devices like Siri or Alexa.

-Machine learning and deep learning concepts have seen ground-breaking developments in the field of artificial intelligence (AI) during the last decade, reshaping the world around us.
+Machine learning and deep learning concepts have seen ground-breaking developments in artificial intelligence (AI) during the last decade, reshaping the world around us.
 Businesses are enthralled by the potential opportunities to invest in these emerging technologies, from AI to blockchain.
-However, both DL and ML are artificial intelligence terms, and their definitions may appear to be interchangeable to newcomers.
+However, Deep Learning and Machine Learning are artificial intelligence terms, and their definitions may appear interchangeable to newcomers.

-Recently, deep learning and machine learning have seen a golden era as these applications have become ubiquitous.
+Deep learning and machine learning have recently seen a golden era as these applications have become ubiquitous.
 In addition, these technologies have become increasingly personalized in our interactions with them.
 For instance, chatbots can be annoying and still pretty clumsy in their current state, but they are evolving.
 They have become conversational, learning human characteristics, increasing user experience, and supplementing your customer service approach.

-According to the Comet survey, the cloud-based meta machine learning platform, 508 ML practitioners stated that 58 percent respondents are using manual tools to track ML experiments while 47 percent of respondents said that ML teams require 6 months to deploy a single ML project.
+According to the Comet survey, the cloud-based meta-machine learning platform, 508 ML practitioners stated that 58 percent of respondents use manual tools to track ML experiments, while 47 percent said that ML teams require 6 months to deploy a single ML project.
 Moreover, 88 percent of respondents have a budget of less than USD 75,000 for ML tools and infrastructure.

 Echoing similar sentiments for deep learning are other surveys.
-Grand View Research predicted that global deep learning industry market size is estimated to grow USD 526.7 billion at a CGAR of 34.3% over the forecast period by 2030.
-This technology was projected at USD 34.8 billion in 2021.
+Grand View Research predicted that global deep learning industry market size is estimated to grow USD 526.7 billion at a CGAR of of 31.8% from 2025 to 2030.

 Useful Link: 10 Ways Artificial intelligence (AI) is Transforming DevOps